Wiji-02/MSA-Azure/README.md

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////

-## The current issues with your website
+## Current issues with the website

-## What type of plugins will solve your issue and why?
+## Type of plugins that will solve the issue and why?

-## Your choice of plugin provider and why you chose one plugin provider over the others.
+## Choice of plugin provider and why I chose one plugin provider over the others.

-## The high-level steps of how you implemented each plugin.
+## The high-level steps of how I implemented each plugin.

 ## The applicable benefits realized or expected to be realized after implementing each plugin.